Title :

 Description :

-Located on the banks of the Mandovi, about two miles away from Fort Aguada, Reis Magos Fort was constructed in 1551 by the Portuguese to serve as a turret.
+Located on the banks of the Mandovi, about two miles away from Fort Aguada, Reis Magos Fort was constructed in 1551 by the Portuguese.
 Once a mighty defense bastion, it was later converted into a jail.
 Among many nuggets of history, you’ll discover a room with floor holes through which soldiers allegedly poured hot oil on attackers.

 Title :